 5.4.
 Clear evidence of the development of a national reputation in candidate’s field.

 6. Standards for Professor

-Faculty should have a record of achievements that can be quantified in accordance with the candidate’s Statement of Mutual Expectations.
+Faculty should have a record of achievements that can be quantified in accordance with the candidate’s Statement of Faculty Responsibility.
 The candidate will be clearly recognized by department, college, and peers elsewhere for above-average contributions and leadership.
 At a minimum the promotion will require:

 6.1.
 Distinguished achievement and leadership in teaching, independent applied and/or basic research, extension, and/or another scholarly of germane creative activities.